 Requirements for Application

 Application to the M.S. requires prior admission to the Master of Arts in Professional Mental Health Counseling-Addictions (p.
-22) Program.
+23) Program.

-In addition to prior admission, application to the master of science requires the following:
+In addition to prior admission, application to the Master of Science Program requires the following: